vahagnIV/gago-ui/README.md

 from your terminal.

+## Camera Name

+Do not forget to change the camera names, i.e. Go to Edit > Settings > Camera and set proper names ( alphanumeric and  "_" ) to the camera names.
+E.g. "Left", "Right", "camera" etc.

 ## Calibration

 Gago's calibration is just a Qt wrapper around OpenCV's calibration framework.
 Hence, for calibration you will need a printed flat pattern.